Ocean County Enforcement of Court Orders

 Unfortunately, it is not uncommon for an ex-spouse to refuse to obey court orders regarding alimony payments, child visitation rights and/or other matters.
 When this happens, it can put the other party in a difficult position, especially if this person is relying on the ex-spouse to provide important documents and/or needed support.

-Thankfully, it is possible to hire a lawyer to enforce court order in New Jersey.
+Thankfully, it is possible to hire an Ocean County divorce lawyer for the enforcement of court orders.
 The lawyer can also file a motion to enforce the client’s rights; if the court rules in favor of the motion then the ex-spouse will not only have to comply with the original court order but also pay your legal fees.Filing a Motion to Enforce Litigant’s Rights in New Jersey

 Before filing such a motion, a lawyer will need to contact either the ex-spouse or the ex-spouse’s lawyer.
 In his or her communications, the lawyer will need to attempt to resolve the matter in good faith.
 In many cases, taking this measure alone will result in the ex-spouse complying with the original court order.